Our Philosophy of Education

 Additionally, Mr. McDonald spent four years as an educator in Georgia with the Ola High School band program.
 Under his direction the bands received consistent superior ratings at Large Group Performance Evaluation (LGPE) and reclaimed their name as a super regional finalist in the Bands of America circuit in 2018.
 In 2020 Mr. McDonald moved to the lone star state to serve his first year as associate Director of Bands with Seven Lakes High School.
 In his first year he helped take the band to their highest finish in State Marching Finals with a 9th place finish as well as receiving superior ratings with both of his concert ensembles in the Spring.

 Allen Vinson, Associate Director of Bands

-J. Allen Vinson is in his 4th year as Associate Director of Bands and the coordinator for the Seven Lakes High School percussion program out of Katy ISD.
-Mr. Vinson’s current responsibilities include conducting the Concert Band, teaching and organizing the Marching Percussion program, the 4 Percussion Ensembles, the Percussion Class at Beckendorff Junior High School, team-teaching the Wind Symphony and Symphonic Bands, and rehearsing/organizing the percussion section for the Seven Lakes High School Full Orchestra; the 2016 and 2020 TMEA Full Honor Orchestra.
+J. Allen Vinson is in his 5th year as Associate Director of Bands and the coordinator for the Seven Lakes High School percussion program out of Katy ISD.
+Mr. Vinson’s current responsibilities include conducting the Concert Band, teaching and organizing the Marching Percussion program, the 4 Percussion Ensembles, the Percussion Class at Beckendorff Junior High School, team-teaching the Wind Symphony and Symphonic Winds, and rehearsing/organizing the percussion section for the Seven Lakes High School Full Orchestra; the 2016 and 2020 TMEA Full Honor Orchestra.

 While at Seven Lakes High School, Mr. Vinson has founded and oversees the marching percussion competition and clinic, Battle at the Lakes, that will be entering into its 2nd year of operation.
 In 2020 Mr. Vinson also founded the Seven Lakes Indoor Percussion Ensemble which became a WGI and TCGC finalist in the state.

 Mr. Vinson has previously served as the primary battery technician for the Clear Brook High School drumline out of Friendswood, Texas.
 While there, he assisted with three TCGC Championships, two WGI Regional Championships, and a Second Place ranking in the WGI World Championships.

-James Gabonay, Color Guard Director
+James Gabonay, Color Guard Designer